Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/MultiMIDPayFac.md

 # Multiple MID Payfac

 This API is used to multiple mid payfac.
-Merchants needs to add session token received during login api call in the header of this API.
+Merchants needs to add session token received during login API call in the header of this API.

 ## Endpoint